 Liberating Structures used routinely make it possible to build the kind of organization that everybody wants.
-They are designed to include and unleash everyone in shaping the future.
+They are designed to include and unleash everyone in shaping next steps.

 This alternative approach is both practical and feasible because Liberating Structures are quite simple and easy to learn.
 They can be used by everyone at every level, from the executive suite to the grassroots.
 No lengthy training courses or special talents are required.
 Mastery is simply a matter of practice.
 LS routinely unleash a vast reserve of contributions and latent innovations waiting to be discovered.

 Every person interested in leading change—in schools, hospitals, foundations, agencies, and businesses—can use Liberating Structures to generate innovation and great results.

-Liberating Structures are easy-to-learn microstructures that enhance relational coordination.
+Liberating Structures are easy-to-learn microstructures that enhance relational coordination and trust.
 They quickly foster lively participation in groups of any size, making it possible to truly include and unleash everyone.
 Liberating Structures are a disruptive innovation that can replace more controlling or constraining approaches.

 Click on any Liberating Structure below.

 Liberating Structures spark inventiveness by minimally structuring the way we interact while liberating content or subject matter.
 Very simple constraints unleash creative adaptability, generating better than expected resutls.
 Individual brilliance and collective wisdom are unbridled.
 Such a dramatic shift cannot be THAT simple, engaging, and powerful but it is.
 Read Getting Started if you are ready to liberate yourself.